djavko/djavko.github.io/docs/_posts/2023-03-6-Gordon-Conference-Heterocycles.md

 This particular GRC is hosted at the scenic campus of the Salve Regina University on the Atlantic coast, near Newport, Rhode Island.

-Please, join the industry and academic chemists broadly interested in aspects ofchemistry of heterocycles.
+Please, join the industry and academic chemists broadly interested in different aspects of chemistry of heterocycles (synthesis, natural or un-natural, catalysis, mechanisms, etc.).

 | ![grc-group-photo](/_assets/group_photo_grc.png)|
 |:--:|